It’s not that most blog KPI’s are purposefully bad.

 It’s tricky because every situation is different.
 Every blog for every company has unique objectives.

-Just make sure those objectives are good, and not bad.
+Just make sure those digital marketing KPIs and objectives are good, and not bad.

 ‘Good’ means content directly influences them.
 It means there’s some level of control.